animator/learn-python/contrib/machine-learning/Principal Component Analysis .md

 ### Principal Component Analysis (PCA)

 #### Introduction
-Principal Component Analysis (PCA) is a statistical technique used in machine learning and data analysis for dimensionality reduction.
-It transforms a dataset with possibly correlated variables into a set of linearly uncorrelated variables called principal components.
-This method helps in simplifying the complexity of high-dimensional data while retaining as much variability as possible.
+Principal Component Analysis (PCA) is a powerful statistical technique used in machine learning and data analysis for dimensionality reduction.
+By transforming a dataset with potentially correlated variables into a set of linearly uncorrelated variables called principal components, PCA simplifies the complexity of high-dimensional data while retaining as much variability as possible.

 #### How PCA Works
-PCA involves several steps, each transforming the dataset in a specific way to achieve dimensionality reduction:
+PCA involves several steps, each contributing to the goal of dimensionality reduction:

 1. **Standardize the Data**:
    - Ensure the dataset is standardized so that each feature has a mean of zero and a variance of one.
-This step is crucial because PCA is affected by the scale of the variables.
+Standardization is crucial because PCA is sensitive to the scale of the variables.

    ```python
    from sklearn.preprocessing import StandardScaler